-- To evaluate the implementation of appropriate teaching strategies and provisions for SEN/D students in their lesson observations of subject tutors - To review their department's provision, resources and the progress of their SEN/D students during departmental meetings and provide feedback to the Head of Academic Support.
+- To support all learners within their department, aid their teachers to create bespoke strategies to help every student towards achieving and exceeding their targets. - To review their department's provision, resources and the progress of their SEN/D students during departmental meetings and provide feedback to the Head of Academic Support.